Music History, M.M.

 2001 North 13th Street

 Professor Michael Klein

 About the Program

-The Master of Music in Music History is intended for those who wish to expand their knowledge of historical styles, genres, composers, periods, music literature, and analytical techniques, and is especially recommended for those who want ot pursue a doctoral degree in musicology.
+The Master of Music in Music History is intended for those who wish to expand their knowledge of historical styles, genres, composers, periods, music literature, and analytical techniques.
+The program is especially recommended for those who want to pursue a doctoral degree in musicology.